 If no opposition is filed, your mark will be registered, and a Certificate of Registration will be issued by the United States Patent and Trademark Office.

 Some declarations must be filed within a certain time period from registration.
-Attorney’s fees for these filings are estimated to be approximately $300 per filing; and government filing fees for these documents is currently $100-$300, which is subject to change.
+Attorney’s fees for these filings are estimated to be approximately $300 per filing; and government filing fees for these declarations is currently $100-$300, which is subject to change.

 A trademark is valid for ten years from the date of registration, assuming all requirements have been met (such as filing the required declarations in Phase 7).
 Trademarks may be renewed for subsequent 10 year terms.
 The fees for a renewal will be estimated at the time the renewal is required.